-S&P Global Ratings assigned its 'AA' long-term rating to Northfield, Minn.'s series 2018A general obligation (GO) capital improvement bonds.
-At the same time, we affirmed our 'AA' rating on the city's existing GO debt, and 'AA-' rating on the city's series 2012B certificates of participation (COPs).
+S&P Global Ratings assigned its 'AA' long-term rating to Northfield, Minn.'s series 2017A general obligation (GO) improvement bonds and series 2017B GO tax-increment refunding bonds.
+At the same time, we affirmed our 'AA' ratings on the city's existing GO debt and its series 2012B certificates of participation (COPs).
 The outlook is stable.